Redefining Technology

 • Impact : Dependence on accurate data collection

-Example : Example: A beverage manufacturer faced unexpected downtime after their AI system mispredicted equipment failure due to inadequate data collection, leading to production losses.
+Example : Example: A beverage manufacturer faced unexpected downtime after their AI system mispredicted equipment failure due to inadequate data collection, leading to substantial production losses.

 • Impact : High initial technology integration costs